University of Tulsa College logo

 TU Graduates Are Ready for the NCLEX-RN

-From the very first class you take at TU, you’ll begin learning the material you’ll need to be prepared for the Next Generation NCLEX.
+From your very first class at TU, you’ll begin building the knowledge and skills you need to succeed on the Next Generation NCLEX.
 The NCLEX is the licensure exam that determines whether prospective nurses have the clinical knowledge necessary to begin practicing as registered nurses.

-Take a look at TU’s NCLEX results for first-time test takers over the past three years:
+Take a look at TU’s NCLEX results for first-time test takers over the past four years:

 Calendar Year TU Pass Rate